|Birthname||Vernon Wayne Howell|

 The Waco settlement, over 78 acres of scrub pasture and woods, was consolidated into a compact fort the size of a city block.
 His followers were schooled in war drills, living on a strict vegetarian diet, with TV and festivities forbidden.
 Men and women lived separately in celibacy.
 The rules did not apply to Koresh himself, who had TV, beer, meat and air conditioning - plus the women of the compound.
 Two of the kids in the compound, perhaps more, were fathered by Koresh, and he had a sexual preference for young girls, some as young as 11 or 12.

-By 1991, he had established an outside residence in La Verne, CA where he had 18 "wives" housed, including one who was age 12.
+By 1991, he had established an outside residence in La Verne, California where he had 18 "wives" housed, including one who was age 12.

-On the morning of Day 51, on 4/19/1993, the FBI closed in, throwing tear gas into the building.
+On the morning of Day 51, 19 April 1993, the FBI closed in, throwing tear gas into the building.
 When the attack began, fires broke out in several locations and the wooden buildings quickly became an inferno.
 On the news, Janet Reno announced that the fires started about 11:45 AM and were started by cult members.
-Some 90 died, including 17 kids.
+Some 90 died, including 17 children.
 Koresh's body was identified several days later, dead from a gunshot to the head.

 - sex crime victim relationship with Sylvia, Rachel Esther (born 9 June 1979).
 Notes: Died in fire at Koresh Compound